andeaale/home-assistant-configuration/docs/media_player_plexdevices.md

 * Misc
   * Remote users - see what remote users are streaming
   * PlexConnect gen 2/3 Apple TV's - see whats streaming on your PlexConnect Apple TV devices
-  * Speedy load (info displays in 0-1 second over media_player.plex 5-10 seconds)
-  * Dynamic grouping - Automatically groups devices into "connected" and "disconnected" groups enabling you to:
+  * Dynamic grouping - Automatically groups devices into "active" and "inactive" groups enabling you to:
     * avoid manually maintaining group memberships because you just want to see who's connected / streaming
-    * show all connected devices in an ha view (like the now playing view within plex)
+    * show all active devices in an ha view (like the now playing view within plex)
-    * create a "plex activity monitor" like sensor just by displaying the "conencted" group count
+    * create a "plex activity monitor" like sensor just by displaying the "active" group count
-    * show the "disconnected" group as running history of previous connections
+    * show the "inactive" group as running history of previous connections
     * set automations like:
-      * alert me when connected count is high, alert me when a new device connects (i.e. connected group size increased)
+      * alert me when connected count is high, alert me when a new device connects (i.e. active group size increased)
       * alert on or disconnect an unknown device (i.e. device in "connected" group is not in some other list or group you maintain)
       * stop any device streaming for more than a day
     * Too many more to list